North American beaver

 The North American beaver (Castor canadensis) is one of two extant beaver species, along with the Eurasian beaver (Castor fiber).
+It is native to North America and has been introduced in South America (Patagonia) and Europe (primarily Finland and Karelia).
+The North American beaver is one of the national symbols of Canada and the official state mammal of Oregon and New York.
+North American (Canadian) beavers are widespread across the continental United States, Canada, southern Alaska, and some parts of northern Mexico.

-It is native to North America and introduced in South America (Patagonia) and Europe (primarily Finland and Karelia).
-In Canada and the United States, the species is often referred to simply as "beaver", though this causes some confusion because another distantly related rodent, Aplodontia rufa, is often called the "mountain beaver".
+In Canada and the United States, the North American beaver is often referred to simply as "beaver", although this can cause some confusion because another distantly related rodent, Aplodontia rufa, is often called the "mountain beaver".
 Other vernacular names, including American beaver and Canadian beaver, distinguish this species from the other extant beaver species, Castor fiber, which is native to Eurasia.
-The North American beaver is one of the official national wildlife of Canada symbols and is the official state mammal of Oregon and New York.

 Taxonomy

 Evolution

-The first fossil records of beaver are 10 to 12 million years old in Germany, and they are thought to have migrated to North America across the Bering Strait.
-The oldest fossil record of beavers in North America are of two beaver teeth near Dayville, Oregon, and are 7 million years old.
+The first fossil records of beavers are 10 to 12 million years old in Germany, and they are thought to have migrated to North America across the Bering Land bridge.
+An interesting fact about early beavers, is during the mid to late Pleistocene epoch, giant beavers thrived in central North America.
+Weighing up to 200 pounds.
+These large early beavers were not yet known to fell trees and build dams.
+The oldest fossil record (castor californicus) of beavers in North America are of two beaver teeth near Dayville, Oregon, and are 7 million years old.
+Early Beavers had diverse ways of life, taking on terrestrial and semi aquatic forms.
+Dam building originated over 10 million years ago by a semi aquatic variation of beavers.